buda-base/tibetan-sort-js/README.md

 The only library we found that would be of possible use is [lasca](https://github.com/atomgomba/lasca), but it proved very buggy and extremely inefficient.

+### This implementation

+This implementation aims at being very efficient, at the cost of difficult corner cases in Tibetan.
+As a consequence:
+- it does not normalize strings (`\u0F77` is not treated like `\u0FB2\u0F71\u0F80`)
+- it does not handle Sanskrit stacks very precisely (the ICU rule `&ཀར<ཀརྐ` is too difficult to handle)

 ## Installation

     yarn add tibetan-sort-js --save